 Object.isSealed(obj)

-:- Checks if an object is sealed (no new properties can be added, but existing properties can be modified).
+:- It checks if an object is sealed, meaning no new properties can be added, although existing properties can still be modified.

 - Returns